Robolta/HLP-Brute-Force-V2/README.md

 There is no way to separate the two values once they've reached the same value.
 This works along with the Intermediate Output optimization to do more than verify the final output (which generally isn't worth doing over simply checking if it's the solution).
 This enables us to check intermediate outputs when they are first generated and easily skip large sections rather than simply iterating the very end.
-Unfortunately, this optimization is dependant on starting from the input, meaning it cannot be applied to unique layers the same as Group Check.
+Unfortunately, this optimization is dependant on starting from the input, meaning it cannot be applied to unique layers the same as Distinct Value Check.
 From my testing, this check tends to fail before others at the same leve, so I recommend putting it first.

 ### Output Depth Caching